panzershreks/Masterclass_Trainee/README.md

 - Open Windows PowerShell as Administrator
 - Type in the following: `bcdedit /set hypervisorlaunchtype auto`
 - Close PowerShell and Researt your machine.

+## Running the Virtual Machine
+- Once you have the VM on your machine, open VMWare Workstation/ VMFusion
+- Select **Open a Virtual Machine** and navigate to where you've placed the downloaded VM.